certtools/intelmq/docs/user/bots.rst

 *Parameters for stripping chars*

 * `strip_columns` -  A list of strings or a string of comma-separated values with field names.
-The names must match the harmonization's field names.
+The names must match the IntelMQ Data Format field names.
 E.g.

    .. code-block:: json

       "columns": [
            "malware.name",
            "extra.tags"